OriginProtocol/origin/api/README.md

 #### Response:

-- url (string): url to be used on the client side to retrieve the [oauth verifier token](https://dev.twitter.com/web/sign-in/implementing)
+- url (string): url to be used on the client side to retrieve the [oauth verifier token](https://dev.twitter.com/web/sign-in/implementing).
+(Note: You will need to set the callback url in your Twitter app to `<host>/redirects/twitter/`.
+The trailing slash is important.)

 ```
 {